aniramas83/AutomationExercise/README.md

 ### Scenario1: Borrowing limit calculation

-Input required for this scenario are Applicant type, dependants, loan purpose, income, other income, expenses, current home loan repayment, other loan repayment, other commitmments and credit card limit.
+Input required for this scenario are Applicant type, dependants, loan purpose, income, other income, expenses, current home loan repayment, other loan repayment, other commitments  and credit card limit.

 **Improvement - Scenario can be improved by utilising the default values.
 Getting input only if it differs than default. **